 - Airport shuttle service, on request, complimentary

-Florida State University and the National High Magnetic Field Laboratory are hosting the 46th Southeastern Magnetic Resonance Conference (SEMRC), which will be held October 27-29, 2017, at the University Center Club on the campus of Florida State University, in Tallahassee, Florida.
+Florida State University and the National High Magnetic Field Laboratory hosted the 46th Southeastern Magnetic Resonance Conference (SEMRC), which was held October 27-29, 2017, at the University Center Club on the campus of Florida State University, in Tallahassee, Florida.